 Since they have had the advantage of an education abroad, they naturally know a great deal about the weaknesses of this kind of education, and its inadequacies in coping with the problems that beset our style of society.
 These these weakness and inadequacies have been exposed for a fairly long time.
 But all of this does not prevent the very person who does the exposing to try all over again to send their cousins for higher studies abroad…

-Reason behind such a high appetite for foreign degree among Indians become more visible when we notice that a huge premium is put of foreign degrees.
-A foreign degree is not only appreciated by those who know nothing of that the particular type of education, it is also given an added advantage in employment on our institutes of government and higher learning.
-I’ll speak nothing of public which become either subservient or combative in front of a white man, but one can not but alarmed at a peculiar ambivalence, not to mention hypocrisy, among those who run our educational institutes.
+The reason behind such high appetite for a foreign degree becomes obvious if we notice that a huge premium is put on a foreign degree.
+A foreign degree is not only appreciated by those who know nothing of that particular type of education, it is also given an added advantage in employment on our institutes of government and higher learning.
+I’ll speak nothing of public which become either too subservient or combative in front of a white man, but one can not but alarmed at a peculiar ambivalence, not to say hypocrisy, among those who run our educational institutes.

 Our chancellors and vice-chancellors make heroics claims of parity between their own and foreign institutions.
 They claim that products of their institute are as good as the best in the world.
 But, then, why they give the same added advantage to a foreign degree which was given to them when they were appointed?
 If our products are still very inferior then why do they make such fraudulent claims of parity on their behalf?
-And if they are equally good or nearly as good then why they put such a high premium on degree from MIT or Harvard or Cambridge while making new appointments?
-The nationalist rhetoric of ‘our product are equally good’ no doubt serves some useful political purpose of some, but it unnecessarily blur the policy of appointments.
-The social networks through which the advantages of foreign degree are taken and given are complex and run very deep in our society, though they are not difficult to detect and expose.
+And if they are equally good or nearly as good then why they put such a high premium on a degree from a MIT, a Harvard or a Cambridge while making new appointments?
+The nationalist rhetoric of ‘our product are equally good’ no doubt serves some useful political purpose, but it unnecessarily blur the policy of appointments.
+The social networks through which the advantage of foreign degree are taken and given are complex and run very deep in our society, though they are not difficult to detect and expose.

-Young people in our universities and colleges, no matter how idealists, are very much aware of this high amount of premium put on foreign degrees.
-This makes them mix a certain amount of cunning with their idealism if any.
-As long as they are India, the most articulate among them will complain about the imperialism — academic or otherwise — and how it is polluting their nation.
-How the science and scholarship of the nation is controlled by the puppets of the West.
-But all of it vanishes when he comes to the age of going abroad for higher studies.
+Young people in our universities and colleges, no matter how idealists, are very much aware of the premium we put on foreign degrees.
+It makes them mix a certain amount of cunning with their idealism.
+As long as they are India, the most articulate among them may complain about the imperialism — academic or otherwise — and how it is polluting the intellectual culture of the nation.
+How the science and scholarship of the nation is controlled by the puppets of the West whose job is just to water the plants seeded by Western people.
+But all of it vanishes when he himself comes to the age of going abroad for higher studies.
 Perhaps their elders should take blame for most of this, but one can not help but struck by the cold-bloodedness with which our young put aside their ideals once a good chance to go abroad comes their way.
-Although on my campus, IIT Bombay, two things are different.
-Firstly, students use their seniors rather than elders to figure out openings in universities abroad and second, there is no visible idealism on IITs.
-The ecosystem of IITs does not make students very conscious of any hypocrisy when they go abroad.
+Though on my campus, IIT Bombay, two things are different.
+Firstly, students use their seniors rather than elders to figure out openings in universities abroad.
+And second, there is no visible idealism on IITs.
+The culture at IITs does not make students very conscious of any hypocrisy when they go abroad.
 If there was some concern in the past, it has been removed by movies like Swadesh.
-They fancy themselves in a world where an NRI is a messiah who alone can solve the problems of resident Indians.
-Although there is something which still troubles them for they feel the need to justify why they are leaving when they get the chance, even though no one really wonders why.
+They fancy themselves in a world where an NRI is a messiah who alone can solve the problems of poor Indians.
+Nonetheless there is something which still troubles them and they feel the need to justify why they are leaving even if no one really wonders why.

 The difference between Nehru generation and mine is that in the past declaration of sympathy for one’s nation was genuinely risky.
-People were locked up or sent in exile whenever they pushed their limits.
-Whereas today it is almost compatible with – indeed a useful aid in – making one’s career.
-When our intellectual leaders privately send their children abroad, they must be considering advantages for their children careers.
+People were locked up or sent in exile whenever they tried to push the limits.
+Whereas today it is almost compatible with – indeed an useful aid in – making one’s career.
+When our intellectual leaders privately send their children abroad, they must be considering the advantages to their careers.
 And when they make public declaration of their immense faith in nation’s institutes, they must be aware that this is an aid to their own career.
 If there is some idealism in it, it is an idealism that is easy to combine with self-interest.
-Moreover, Nehru generation maintained a civilised dignity about this for they could make a vocation out of their ideals.
+Moreover, Nehru generation maintained a civilized dignity about all this for they could make a vocation out of their ideals.
 The case of my generation Western-educated intelligentsia is different and hard to maintain.
 It must be very hard for them to reconcile with the demand of their ideals and the demand of their career in an honest way.
-As the gap between their private deeds and public utterance become wider, their voices become shrill and pugnacious.
-However on campuses like mine, where students care more of their interests than ideals, there is no public display of such dichotomy.
+As the gap between their private deeds and public ideals become wider, their voices become shrill and pugnacious.
+However on a campus like mine, where students care more for their interests than their ideals, there is no public display of such dichotomy.